Robert Gerwarth: Career

 Born in Berlin, Gerwarth earned a master's degree in history and politics from Humboldt University of Berlin in 2000.
 While working on his doctorate at the University of Oxford, Gerwarth was appointed to a two-year lectureship in modern European history.
 Shortly thereafter, he was awarded a British Academy postdoctoral fellowship.
 In 2003, Gerwarth received his Doctor of Philosophy from Oxford.
 Gerwarth is currently Director of the Centre for War Studies at University College Dublin.
 He is also Head of the School of History, a position that has a three-year duration, his term began in 2017.
 In 2008, Gerwarth debated Holocaust-denier David Irving on Irish television.

 Gerwarth has been commended for the thoroughness of his research on Reinhard Heydrich in his book Hitler's Hangman: The Life of Heydrich.
 Heydrich did not leave behind a substantive paper trail.
 Reviews have noted Gerwarth's diligence in digging through archives and other sources in the United States and Ireland in order to uncover the nature of his subject.
 Gerwarth is credited with dispelling several myths about Heydrich, verifying that Heydrich was not Jewish and that he was a relative latecomer to membership in the Nazi Party.

+In 2016, Gerwarth published his third monograph, The Vanquished, to great critical acclaim.
+The Times Literary Supplement called it a “breathtaking, magisterial panorama” while The New York Review of Books described it as “important and timely”.
+Originally published by Penguin, the book has also been translated into sixteen further languages.

+Gerwarth’s fourth monograph, November 1918: The German Revolution was published by Oxford University Press in 2020.
+In his review for the Financial Times, Tony Barber wrote: ”Gerwarth's November 1918 [is one] of the most stimulating histories of the interwar period to have been published in recent years."

 Gerwarth's other scholarly work has been published widely in international journals such as The Journal of Modern History, Past & Present, Geschichte & Gesellschaft and Vingtième Siècle.
-He is series editor for the Oxford University Press monograph series, The Greater War, 1912–23, to be released during the centenary of the First World War.
+He is series editor for the Oxford University Press monograph series, The Greater War, 1912–23, designed to mark the centenary of the First World War and, with Jay Winter, of the Cambridge University Press book series “Studies in the Social and Cultural History of Modern Warfare”.